 If you have a smartphone, for example, you have access to an array of free apps that can help you get or stay fit.

-For example, some of the options mentioned in “The Best Home Exercise Equipment for People Over 50” start at around $10 or less.
+For example, some of the options mentioned in “9 Exercise Products You Need for Working Out at Home” start at around $10 or less.

 2. Join ClassPass instead

 If you enjoy a mix of yoga, boot camp and cycling classes, you stand to save by buying a ClassPass membership rather than a membership to a single gym.

 Having a ClassPass membership enables you to attend workout classes at various fitness studios.
 You get variety in your fitness routine without having to buy multiple full-priced gym memberships.